An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: A random field interpretation for the panel of prices

 Letting $h$ denote a point on the unit circle, we may then represent the panel of spot prices as a random field indexed by $\mathcal{C}$, $(S_{t}(h))_{(t,h)\in\mathcal{C}}$, where we note that $h=(h_1,h_2)$ is two-dimensional.
 We have changed the notation for spot prices to $S_{t}(h)$ to emphasize that this is an interpretation of the observed panel $P_{t}(d)$.
 In this view, we then observe a ``slice'' (or rather, equispaced discrete points on a slice) of electricity prices at a daily frequency, where the highly correlated delivery periods are close in terms of distance on $\mathcal{C}$.
 Note that we have simply normalized the radius of the cylinder surface $\mathcal{C}$ to $1$, as this simplifies the exposition.
 The index set $\mathcal{C}$ and the observations along this are illustrated in Figure \ref{fig:index_set}.
-By considering the panel as observations of a $\mathcal{C}$-indexed random field, we pass from a multivariate setting to an infinite dimensional setting, where both time and space is a continuum.
+By considering the panel as point-samples of a $\mathcal{C}$-indexed random field, we pass from a multivariate setting to an infinite dimensional setting, where both time and space is a continuum.
+The discrete observations on $\mathcal{C}$ then correspond to sampling the latent spot price process at fixed points in space-time.
 In the following we shall see that this simplifies the analysis since we only require the treatment of one infinite dimensional object, as opposed to many one-dimensional objects.

+\begin{remark} One could envision a stochastic process indexed by a helix, which wraps around the cylinder surface $\mathcal{C}$ to describe the same stylized properties.
+Such a structure would naturally also exhibit adjacency and cyclicality, but it also enforces a causal direction between the same-day delivery periods, as information can then only propagate forwards in time.
+A helix would therefore not lead to a good description of the panel of prices, as it is crucial that the prices across all same-day delivery periods are based on the same information set. \end{remark}